krobbi/fungus/README.md

 to the playfield with the `p` command.
 The program counter should respond to these changes, meaning that Befunge supports self-modifying code.

-In practice, self-modifying code is usually avoided and the playfield is used for storing static variables.
-Fungus could check for constant arguments to `p` commands and use an alternative method for accessing static variables if the executable area of the playfield is never modified.
+In practice, self-modifying code is avoided and the playfield is used for storing static variables.
+Fungus checks for constant position arguments to `g` and `p` commands and verifies that changes made by `p` commands can't later be reached by the program counter.
+If a `p` command is self-modifying, then Fungus supports the worst-case scenario by recompiling the program at the state following the `p` command.

-There are plans to create a lower level representation of the program that does not support self-modification, but this is not yet implemented.
-Fungus supports the worst-case scenario by recompiling the program every time a `p` command is executed.
+There are plans to create a lower-level representation of the program that only accepts constant positions for `g` and `p` commands and reduces them to static variables, but this is not yet implemented.

 # Credits
 Fungus uses the following libraries: